nirgeier/KubernetesLabs/Labs/08-Kustomization/README.md

 ---

-### Base resource for our demo
+### 02. Base resource for our demo
-- In the following samples we will refer to the following `base.yaml` file
+- In the following samples we will refer to the following `base.yaml` file:

 ```yaml
 # base.yaml